 Our System name comes from what started as a whimsical joke, “I’m dissociating into a bag of Skittles; taste the rainbow.”

 Near the beginning of each episode, we play an Intro reel where you can hear the genuine speech of a few Headmates.
 Skittle laughs and talks with emphasis, or SpitFire bursts out angrily at seeing my reflection during a video call.
-This can be heard in this 21 second audio clip.
+This can be heard in this short trailer.

 Some know Dissociative Identity Disorder as Multiple Personality Disorder.
 Regardless of the term, related searches indicate interest in stories about DID, or on the psychology of it.
 Others seek to find tests for diagnosing dissociation, or they hope for treatment.